mobizt/FirebaseClient/README.md

 The Firebase and Google services Classes that are available are Realtime database, Cloud Firestore database, Cloud Messaging, Firebase Storage, Cloud Functions and Google Cloud Storage classes.

+- [RealtimeDatabase](examples/RealtimeDatabase/) is for Realtime database operation.

+- [Firestore::Databases](examples/FirestoreDatabase/Databases/) is for Cloud Firestore databases operation.

+- [Firestore::Documents](examples/FirestoreDatabase/Documents/) is for Cloud Firestore documents operation.

+- [Firestore::CollectionGroups::Indexes](examples/FirestoreDatabase/CollectionGroups/Indexes/) is for Cloud Firestore CollectionGroups's Indexes operation.

+- [Messaging](examples/Messaging/) is for Cloud Messaging operation.

+- [Storage](examples/Storage/) is for Firebase Storage operation.

+- [CloudStorage](examples/CloudStorage/) is for Google Cloud Storage operation.

+- [CloudFunctions](examples/CloudFunctions/) is for Google Cloud Functions operation.

 This library used internal millis timer to handle the token time to live.
 Then device time setting is not requierd in most authentication types.

 In access and custom token authentications using service accout file (sa and custom auths), it related to JWT token creation and the token signing using RSA private key.
 This process require the valid timestamp, then the time status setting callback will be required in the sa and custom auth class constructor.